Math Challenge III

-The Math Challenge III course is for students who are qualified to participate in the AIME contest, or at the equivalent level of experiences.
+The Math Challenge III course is for students who are qualified to participate in the AIME contest, or at the equivalent level of experience.
 The MC-III topics includes everything covered in MC-II with more depth, and the focus is more on various problem solving strategies, including pairing, change of variables, some advanced techniques in number theory and combinatorics, advanced probability theory and techniques, solid geometry, geometrical transformations, etc. Through the effective guidance and direction by our experienced teachers, students develop strong problem solving skills that make them perform well in contests such as AIME, ZIML, and ARML.

 This course meets Sundays 9:00-10:30 AM Pacific (12:00-1:30 PM Eastern).
 For the specific dates of the course please see the full course schedule by clicking here.
 This course can also be taken as a self-paced course by clicking here.

 Click on any of the courses below to register!
 You will be prompted to login or create a new account if you have not already done so.

 Students enrolled in this packet have access to 4 Terms of Math Challenge III: Summer 2018, Fall 2018, Winter 2018-19, and Spring 2019.

 The focus of the summer term of Math Challenge III is problem solving with algebra.

 The eight live class sessions will be on the following dates: 6/10, 6/24, 7/1, 7/15, 7/29, 8/5, 8/12, 8/19.

 The focus of the spring term of Math Challenge III is problem solving with number theory.